Annytomica/kumiko-community-hub/README.md

 ## Testing Summary
 - During early testing phases, the interaction of classes from the Abstract template caused functional bugs at times and required significant troubleshooting to identify.
+- automated testing of views where display of elements was controlled by html and css classes were difficult and could do with further refinement.
 - The site worked on all devices and browsers tested, but issues were found on older devices.
 These issues were:
    - the like icon does not always update after first like.
 This appeared to be due to slow submission and page loading being out of sink.
    - Django authorisation forms (register in particlular) which did not always perform as intended and submit details correctly.
 This issue was present on very old devices only and may have been a soft/hardware compatability issue.